lse-my459/lse-my459.github.io/index.md

 ### Credits

-A large proportion of the materials were adapted from content developed by Prof. Kenneth Benoit and Dr. Pablo Barbará for previous versions of this course.
+A large proportion of the materials were adapted from content developed by Kenneth Benoit and Pablo Barbará for previous versions of this course.
 Some of the assignments were developed by Christian Mueller and Akitaka Matsuo.

 ### Schedule